apify/crawlee/README.md

 });
 ```

-When you run the example, you should see Chrome browser automated.
+When you run the example, you should see Apify SDK automating several Chrome browsers.

 <p style="text-align:center" align="center">
   <img src="./docs/hello-world-browsers.gif?raw=true" width="600">